 Important sounds, and music are noted in parenthesis: (doorbell buzzing) or ♪ (upbeat music playing) ♪

-When speakers are undecipherable we mark that with: (inaudible)
+When dialog is indecipherable we mark that with an (inaudible) tag.

 We strive to keep captions less than 42 characters per line and timed with audio.